filip-herceg/ReViewPoint/docs/backend/main.py.md

 | `app` | FastAPI instance | The main FastAPI application object |

 ## 3. Behaviour & Edge-Cases
-- Initializes logging system before app startup.
+- Initializes logging system using loguru before app startup.
-- Adds request logging middleware for all HTTP requests.
+- Adds request logging middleware for all HTTP requests (using loguru).
+- Registers a global exception handler that logs all unhandled errors and returns structured JSON responses: `{ "status": "error", "feedback": "..." }`.
 - Loads configuration from the singleton settings object.
 - Designed to be run as `python -m backend.main` or via ASGI server.